-According to Abbreviationfinder, the merit of this discovery was of Joao De Santarem and Pedro Escobar, who had already explored the Gold Coast the year before.
+According to Abbreviationfinder, an acronym site which also features history of Sao Tome and Principe, the merit of this discovery was of Joao De Santarem and Pedro Escobar, who had already explored the Gold Coast the year before.

 In 1475 the Catholic kings of Castile sent thirty ships to the Gulf of Guinea to trade there.
 When the news came, the king of Portugal sent his fleet to fight them.
 In 1479 another attempt was always repeated by the Castilian fleet and Prince John returned to the counterattack and defeated it.
 Then in 1480 the two contenders signed a peace treaty by which it was established that trade in the Gulf of Guinea and on the Gold Coast would be an exclusive right of Portugal.